sumitadep002/my-training-status/c++/README.md

-This is directory contanins 6 assignments done in c++ langauge (assignment 1 to 5 and assignment based on topics) each and every assignment folder contains a .pdf file which contains questions in it and solved c++ programming questiions.
+This is directory contanins 6 assignments done in c++ langauge (assignment 1 to 5 and assignment based on topics in assignment and project folder) each and every assignment folder contains a .pdf file which contains questions in it and solved c++ programming questiions.